Mmust-Ihub/Josa/backend/README.md

 # MMUST-JOSA Backend

-This project contains code for a blogging web application that will enable users to easily share, express and publish content in the form of blogs.
+This project contains code for a postging web application that will enable users to easily share, express and publish content in the form of posts.

 <div align="center">